owlcollab/obographview/README.md

 The plugin requires a reasoner and will warn you, if there is no up-to-date reasoner instance available.

 Selections in the Class hierarchy are reflected in the visualization.
 A selection will update the rendered nodes.

+You can also navigate within the graph view: however it is not possible to select items in the graph view and have them be reflected in the rest of Protege

 ## Screenshot